Soylent Green: Production

 The screenplay was based on Harry Harrison's novel Make Room!
 Make Room!
 (1966), which was set in the year 1999 with the theme of overpopulation and overuse of resources leading to increasing poverty, food shortages, and social disorder.
 Harrison was contractually denied control over the screenplay and was not told during negotiations that Metro-Goldwyn-Mayer was buying the film rights.
 He discussed the adaptation in Omni's Screen Flights/Screen Fantasies (1984), noting the "murder and chase sequences [and] the 'furniture' girls are not what the film is about – and are completely irrelevant" and answered his own question, "Am I pleased with the film?
-I would say 50 percent".
+I would say 50 percent."

 While the book refers to "soylent steaks" (made from soy and lentil), it makes no reference to "Soylent Green", the processed food rations depicted in the film.
-The book's title was not used for the movie on grounds that it might have confused audiences into thinking it a big-screen version of Make Room for Daddy.
+The book's title was not used for the movie on grounds that it might have confused audiences into thinking it was a big-screen version of Make Room for Daddy.

 This was the 101st and final film in which Edward G. Robinson appeared; he died of bladder cancer on January 26, 1973, two months after the completion of filming.
-In his book The Actor's Life: Journal 1956–1976, Heston wrote, "He knew while we were shooting, though we did not, that he was terminally ill.
+In his book The Actor's Life: Journal 1956–1976, Charlton Heston wrote, "He knew while we were shooting, though we did not, that he was terminally ill.
 He never missed an hour of work, nor was late to a call.
 He never was less than the consummate professional he had been all his life.
 I'm still haunted, though, by the knowledge that the very last scene he played in the picture, which he knew was the last day's acting he would ever do, was his death scene.
-I know why I was so overwhelmingly moved playing it with him".
+I know why I was so overwhelmingly moved playing it with him."
 Robinson had previously worked with Heston in The Ten Commandments (1956) and the make-up tests for Planet of the Apes (1968).

 The film's opening sequence, depicting America becoming more crowded with a series of archive photographs set to music, was created by filmmaker Charles Braverman.
-The "going home" score in Roth's death scene was conducted by Gerald Fried and consists of the main themes from Symphony No. 6 ("Pathétique") by Tchaikovsky, Symphony No. 6 ("Pastoral") by Beethoven and Peer Gynt ("Morning Mood" and "Åse's Death") by Edvard Grieg.
+The "going home" score in Solomon Roth (Robinson)'s death scene was conducted by Gerald Fried and consists of the main themes from Symphony No. 6 ("Pathétique") by Pyotr Ilyich Tchaikovsky, Symphony No. 6 ("Pastoral") by Ludwig van Beethoven and Peer Gynt ("Morning Mood" and "Åse's Death") by Edvard Grieg.
 A custom cabinet unit of the early arcade game Computer Space was used in Soylent Green and is considered the first appearance of a video game in a film.